h8d13/Vase/README.md

 ### From USB/ISO

 > By default you are already root in the ISO env.
+And in our builds git is already included.

-`$ pacman-key --init && pacman -Sy git`
+`$ pacman-key --init  # && pacman -Sy git`

-`$ git clone https://github.com/h8d13/Vase.git && cd Vase`
+`$ git clone https://github.com/h8d13/Vase && cd Vase`

 `$ ./main -t` : Launch TUI forked KDE install